 Are you slouching comfortably?
 Then we’ll begin.

-It’s got us nostalgic for the books that first had us falling in love with words – when the dark hours became populated by cats in hats, wild things and hungry caterpillars.
+Lately, we’ve been thinking about the books that first had us falling in love with words – when our imaginations became populated by cats in hats, wild things and hungry caterpillars.
 Large pages, splashes of colour, silly voices and reading aloud, the satisfying swish of the page turn.

 But in a world of devices and Youtube and Peppa Pig, the digital doom-mongers might have you believing that engaging today’s kids with storytelling requires a broadband connection.
 That interaction means a play button and a tangle of headphones.